Alaneel/SC4021/README.md

 - Interactive word clouds
 - Filtering by sentiment, date, source, topics, and entities

-## X API Usage and Limits
+## News API Usage and Limits

-When using the X API for data collection, be aware of the following:
+When using the News API for data collection, be aware of the following:

-1. **Rate Limits**: X API has rate limits that restrict the number of requests you can make in a certain time period (typically 300-900 requests per 15-minute window depending on your access level).
+1. **Rate Limits**: News API free tier allows 100 requests per day with up to 100 results per request, which is sufficient for collecting around 10,000 articles daily.

-2. **Access Tiers**: X offers different access tiers (Essential, Elevated, Academic) that determine your rate limits and data access.
-Check your Developer Portal for your current access level.
+2. **Data Timeframe**: Free tier access limits searches to articles published in the last month only.

-3. **Search Limitations**: The standard search API only returns tweets from the past 7 days.
-Historical data requires Academic Access.
+3. **Search Limitations**: Some filtering capabilities (like by source domain or language) may be limited compared to the paid tier.

-4. **Content Filtering**: Some content may be filtered by X's own algorithms.
+4. **Attribution Requirements**: When displaying news content, proper attribution to the source is required according to News API terms of service.

-The crawler includes automatic rate limit handling with backoff strategies to prevent API lockouts.
+The crawler includes automatic rate limit handling and will save intermediate results to prevent data loss if limits are reached.

 ## Development

 ### Adding New Data Sources

-To add a new data source, create a new crawler in the `crawler` module following the pattern established by `x_crawler.py`.
+To add a new data source, create a new crawler in the `crawler` module following the pattern established by `newsapi_crawler.py`.

 ### Extending Classification